 C. came back and we talked for hours, generated great ideas, we had such an amazing evening!
 Later, walking home, I came up with some more great ideas for my new book.

-After describing the effects of Dr. Grinspoon on my mind I was curious to read about whether the terpene alpha-Pinene which seemed to C. and me to be one of the dominant scents in Dr. Grinspoon.
-The cannabis information resource Leafly says that alpha-Pinene “helps counter short-term memory loss associated with THC and promotes alertness.”
-That makes perfect sense to me, but I could not find out so far whether thestrain really contains high levels of alpha-Pinene.
+After describing the effects of Dr. Grinspoon on my mind I was curious to read about whether the terpene α (alpha)-Pinene which seemed to C. and me to be one of the dominant scents in Dr. Grinspoon.
+I later found out that Dr. Grinspoon terpene profiles indeed show high levels of α-Pinene.
+There is some evidence suggesting that α-Pinene helps counter short-term memory loss associated with THC and promotes alertness by inhibiting acetylcholinesterase.
+(1)

 What a blessing.